He was born 100 years ago today [5 May, 1914].

 Our Writer today is the often unsung Nunnally Johnson.
 He began his career as a journalist and wrote short stories.
 His first foray into film was selling one of those stories in 1927.
 He asked his Editor if he could write film critiques but was denied.
 Still sparked by Hollywood lights, he moved to California and quickly found work as a screenwriter.
 He started at 20th Century Fox but soon began producing his own films; including founding International Pictures with William Goetz.
 (Goetz was a founder of Twentieth Century Pictures, which became Fox.
 No slouch to Cinema Pedigree, Goetz married Louis B. Mayer’s daughter, and his brother-in-law was David O. Selznick.
 When International was bought by Universal, it became Universal-International, where Goetz served as Head Of Production and Johnson returned to Fox.)
 Nunnally Johnson was nominated for two Writing Oscars, for John Ford’s ‘The Grapes Of Wrath’ and ‘Holy Matrimony.’
 He’d go on to Direct his own pictures as well, most notably getting Joanne Woodward her Oscar in ‘The Three Faces Of Eve’ and he’s probably most famous for Writing-Directing ‘The Man In The Gray Flannel Suit’ and Writing ‘The Dirty Dozen.’
 He once said of Betty Grable, “I don't think she cares about Oscar on her mantle when she has every Tom, Dick and Harry at her feet.”
 And of John Ford, “I think he dies because he can’t write, all those thoughts and ideas he can’t get down on paper.
 Runs him nuts.”
 Oh and his best friend?
 Groucho Marx.

 As mentioned, our Director today is Henry King.
 Another mostly “unsung” in the industry but really one of the great directors.
 Perhaps not as stand-out as others – remember, this is when Directors were under contracts to studios, their projects Assignments – but he was incredibly adept at Story and, as importantly, different kinds of stories.
 He started as an Actor, Directing his first film in 1915 (he’d go on to over 100).
 Twice nominated for an Oscar – ‘The Song Of Bernadette’ and ‘Wilson,’ ’43 and ’44 respectively – he often worked with our star today and Mr. Gregory Peck; including two of his best, ‘Twelve O’Clock High’ and ‘The Gunfighter.’
-(In fact, for you ‘Star Wars’ fans, ‘Twelve O’Clock High’ is one of the films Rian Johnson made his Cast & Crew watch in preparation for ‘Episode VIII.’
-But I digress again …) King was sort of a mentor to Ty, discovering him, supporting him, and, as mentioned, making eleven films with him.
+(In fact, 'Twelve O’Clock High’ is one of the films Rian Johnson made his Cast & Crew watch in preparation for ‘Star Wars: The Last Jedi.')
+And King was a sort of mentor to Ty, discovering him, supporting him, and, as mentioned, making eleven films with him.
 (Also in this Top 5, they did ‘The Black Swan’ together.)
 In his spare time?
 King was an avid pilot – another passion he and Ty shared – and Mr. King was one of the 36 founders of The Academy Of Motion Picture Arts And Sciences.